ibm-cloud-docs/EventStreams/eventstreams116.md

 ## Topics
 {: #topics_tool }

-You can use the **kafka-topics** tool with {{site.data.keyword.messagehub}} from V2.3 onwards.
+You can use the **kafka-topics** tool with {{site.data.keyword.messagehub}}.
 Ensure that you use V2.3 of the tool, because it does not require Zookeeper access.

-A scenario where you might want to use **kafka-topics** is to find out information about your topics and their configuration in an existing cluster so that you can recreate them in a new cluster.
+A scenario where you might want to use **kafka-topics** is to find out information about your topics and their configuration in an existing cluster, so that you can recreate them in a new cluster.
 You can use the information that is output from **kafka-topics** to create the same named topics in the new cluster.

 Some sample output from running the **kafka-topics** tool: